meAakashDas/SEM-1-Softwarica_Booking_System/README.md

 # Softwarica Booking System

-This is my college project - a desktop hotel booking app I made using Python and Tkinter.
+This is my college project - a desktop hotel booking app we made using Python and Tkinter.
 It's like a mini version of Booking.com where users can search for hotels and make reservations, while admins can manage everything.

 ## Project Details